Thursday, August 13, 2009

 My Paris parenthesis

-It is greedy to dream of traveling abroad while in a foreign country, but I just searched for pictures of Paris because I have this huge crush on it and if I were a city I'd want to marry it in like 2 seconds but would surely just have to get in line with all the other (certainly more financially capable) admirer cities.
+It is greedy to dream of traveling abroad while in a foreign country, but I just searched for pictures of Paris because I have ahuge crush on it.
+If I were a city, I'd want to marry it, but would surely have to get in line with all the other (certainly more financially capable) admirer cities.

-The photos stirred up my latent fantasies of being a petite Frenchy for a month or two and doing nothing but drinking vin rouge and writing about the quirky things Parisiens do and say in the public places I'd stealthily observe them, like bus stops and park benches.
+The photos stirred up my latent fantasies of being a petite Frenchy for a month or two--doing nothing but drinking vin rouge and writing about the quirky things Parisians do and say in the public places I'd stealthily observe them, like bus stops and park benches.
 My intermediate French language barrier would ensure mild alienation and thus an ability to feel completely at ease in taking notes while staring at strangers.

 .